strykeforce/deadeye/docs/introduction.rst

 Introduction
 ************

 Deadeye consists of software and hardware that together provide a vision processing system for FRC robots.
 The main system components are identified in the block diagram below.
 In addition to the main vision processing pipeline shown in red, we have an adminstration dashboard in blue, and miscellaneous services in yellow.

+This documentation assumes a |JETSON|_ is being used as the vision coprocessor.

 .. figure:: images/block-diagram.svg
    :width: 80%